asingh100/methods_project/data_exploration.md

 <img src="data_exploration_files/figure-gfm/unnamed-chunk-9-1.png" width="90%" />

-Comment: A wired point in `District of Columbia`.
+Comment: A wierd point in `District of Columbia`.
 The rate of `Oregon` is slightly higher than other states.
 I will also consider `Minnesota`, `Massachusetts`, `Washington` as potential outliers.